rebeccarj-im/manufacturing-saas-dashboard/README.md

 - **🚀 Zero-Downtime Deployments**
   Full CI/CD pipeline with GitHub Actions and Docker enables production updates in under 180 seconds.

----

-## 🔜 In Progress / Upcoming Capabilities

-The platform is actively evolving toward a richer, more personalized decision-intelligence experience.
-The following capabilities are **in development** and will be available soon:

 - **💬 In-App Messaging & Notifications**
   Contextual system and AI-driven messages surfaced directly in the UI (e.g., alerts, insights, anomalies).

 - **🔍 Global Search**
   Unified, natural-language search across KPIs, dashboards, entities, and AI-generated insights.

-- **🔐 Authentication & Authorization**
-  Login, session management, and role-based access control to support secure multi-user environments.

 - **👤 User Profiles & Preferences**
   User-level configuration for: